Community of place: Defining "place"

-A "place" should be thought of as a geographic location, its material form and the investments of meaning and value; the combination of these concepts make a "place" a place.
+A "place" is a geographic location, its material form and the investments of meaning and value; the combination of these concepts make a "place" a place.
 Geographic location is important because this is used to identify what and where a place is.
 This concept gives individuals a sense of direction and reference to location.
-The material form is physicality of the place, whether it be artificially made like a building belonging to an institution or establishment or a natural form, such as a well known land mass.
+The material form is physicality of the place, whether it be artificially made like a building belonging to an institution or establishment or a natural from, such as a well known land mass.
 Finally, the meanings and value of place is the shared meaning or psych of a location.
 For example, the understanding of an area or neighborhood to reflect some historic value, prestigious families, Utopian or a dangerous.

 A place is not space; Space can be thought of distance, size, direction – usually descriptions of geometric items.
-Space, however, can become a place when filled with things spoken of earlier, such as: Cultural practices, things, values and of course people.
+Space can become a place when filled with things spoken of earlier, such as: Cultural practices, things, values and of course people.
 People of a place are usually influenced or are at least conscious of the strong and unique influential forces a place passes onto its people.
 Every place will exhibit its own unique and independent force of influence that consequently generates social life.

 If one of the three defining features (location, material form and meaningfulness) is analyzed as having greater importance than another defining feature, the identity and definition of place is quashed.
 The focus, favoritism or forgotten of any key feature (when defining place) prevents social construction.
 A place is more than a variable of social life, it is in fact what molds together social life.
 Creating solidarity, cohesion to form what is social life.
 Place often becomes a lens people use to see life through.
 It impacts an individual's evaluation of others and their identity, political position and practices as well as a tool to measure one's own life.